 A form of nursing home abuse than can easily fly under the radar is financial exploitation.
 Nursing homes have a responsibility to care for and monitor the health and well-being of their residents at all times.
 Quality healthcare and assistance with daily activities are not the only services that residents should be provided with.
 Long-term care facility residents should be able to live in their residences without worry that they will be tricked, taken advantage of, or exploited for financial gain.
 If someone you love has suffered financial exploitation at a nursing home facility, they may be entitled to compensation for their financial losses.
 Call the Bucks County nursing home lawyers at the Wieand Law Firm, LLC to discuss your legal options for recovery.

 There are numerous ways that residents of nursing homes can be financially abused.
-The level of exploitation can be determined by a variety of factors including, but not limited to the amount of access and control a resident exercises over finances, the resident’s mental and physical health, and/or whether the resident suffers from a disease that deteriorate memory and brain function (e.g. dementia).
+The level of exploitation can be determined by a variety of factors including, but not limited to the amount of access and control a resident has over his finances, the resident’s mental and physical health, and/or whether the resident suffers from a disease that deteriorate memory and brain function (e.g. dementia).
 There are numerous ways in which a nursing home resident can be financially exploited.
 Some of these methods include:

 Financial exploitation in nursing homes can go unnoticed for long periods of time before family members discover it.
 Unless family members check bank statements thoroughly and investigate purchases on a fairly regular basis, it can be difficult to spot fraud.
 There are certain red flags to look out for that may indicate that your loved one is being financially exploited.
 Some of these warning signs include:

 No family wants to believe that their loved ones are being financially exploited by the nursing homes that are entrusted to care for them.
 When you suspect that your loved one is being financially abused, it is easy to feel torn about what to do.
 You don’t want to make accusations that could potentially be false, but you also don’t want to let your loved one continue to be taken advantage of if you are right.
-If you suspect that you or your loved one is being financially exploited in a nursing home, your best plan of action is to retain a Bucks County nursing home abuse attorney.
+If you suspect that you or your loved one is being financially exploited in a nursing home, your plan of action is to retain a Bucks County nursing home abuse attorney.

 You could have a legal claim against a nursing home owner or a member of the staff.
 It is important that fraudulent parties are held accountable and that your loved one receives compensation for the financial harm that was suffered.
 Contact a Pennsylvania nursing home abuse attorney at the Wieand Law Firm, LLC to find out what your legal options are.
 Call us today at (215) 666-7777 and schedule a free and confidential consultation.